sambunting/nuxt-docs/docs/listr2/content/en/getting-started/creating-a-new-instance.md

 ## Run the Generated Task List

-Then you can run this task lists as a async function and it will return the context that is used.
+Then you can run this task lists as an async function and it will return the context that is used.

 ```typescript
 try {